-- If the fire is large or fueled by an oil product or other flammable liquid, stay clear of the camper and let the fire department handle it. - If the fire is very small and can be managed, use the fire extinguisher. - Keep your back to the door so you can evacuate quickly if the fire gets out of hand, or the room is too full of smoke. - Remember that any oxygen supplied to a fire may further fuel it.
+- If the fire is large or fueled by an oil product or other flammable liquid, stay clear of the camper and let the fire department handle it. - If the fire is very small and can be managed, use the fire extinguisher. - Keep your back to the door so you can evacuate quickly if the fire gets out of hand or the camper becomes full of smoke. - Remember that any oxygen supplied to a fire may further fuel it.